mazon1/podcast-summarizer/HF_README.md

-# Podcast Summarizer using OpenAI and Streamlit
+# Podcast Summarizer using Hugging Face Models and Streamlit

-This project is a podcast summarizer that uses OpenAI's API for Automatic Speech Recognition (ASR) and Streamlit for deployment.
+This project is a podcast summarizer that uses Hugging Face models for Automatic Speech Recognition (ASR) and Streamlit for deployment.
 It allows you to upload a podcast audio file (in M4A format), convert it to text using ASR, and then generate a summary of the podcast transcript.

 ## Features

 - Upload a podcast audio file in M4A format.
-- Convert audio to text using OpenAI's ASR API.
+- Convert audio to text using Hugging Face's ASR pipeline.
 - Generate a summary of the podcast transcript.
 - Display the original podcast transcript and its summary.